BradyJRothrock/Oracle-Cloud-Free-Tier-Education-Setup/LabGuide200.md

 - Deployment Type: Shared Infrastructure.

 - Always Free: Move this selector to the right so that the provisioning workflow shows only the Always Free configuration options.
 Note that the Core CPU count and Storage configuration fields are disabled when provisioning an Always Free Autonomous Database.
-Your database will have 1 OCPU, 8 GB of memory, and 20 GB of storage.m*Note: if failing to select Always Free your credits will be charged*
+Your database will have 1 OCPU, 8 GB of memory, and 20 GB of storage.

+*Note: if failing to select Always Free your credits will be charged*

 <figure>
     <img src="images/200/3_configuration.png" style="text-align:center">